ThingPulse/SuperWiFiDuck/README.md

 You can edit and test them locally as long as you're connected to the WiFi Duck network thanks to the websocket connection handled by JavaScript in the background.

-To get the new files onto the ESP8266, run `python3 webconverter.py` in the repository folder.
-It gzips all files inside `web/`, converts them into a hex array and saves it in `esp_duck/webfiles.h`.
-Now you just need to [flash](#flash-software) the ESP8266 again.
+The files in the `web/` folder are listed in `platformio.ini` and linked into the firmware binary.

 ### Change Keyboard Identifier